 The June solstice – your signal to celebrate summer in the Northern Hemisphere and winter in the Southern Hemisphere – is coming up on June 21, 2018, at 10:07 UTC.
 That’s 5:07 a.m.
 CDT in North America on June 21.
 Translate UTC to your time.
 For us in the Northern Hemisphere, this solstice marks the longest day of the year.
 Early dawns.
 Long days.
 Late sunsets.
 Short nights.
 The sun at its height each day, as it crosses the sky.
 Meanwhile, south of the equator, winter begins.

 They built monuments, such as Stonehenge, to follow the sun’s yearly progress.

 Today, we know that the solstice is an astronomical event, caused by Earth’s tilt on its axis and its motion in orbit around the sun.

 It’s because Earth doesn’t orbit upright.
-Instead, our world is tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.
+Instead, our world is tilted on its axis by 23 1/2 degrees.
+Earth’s Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.

 At the June solstice, Earth is positioned in its orbit so that our world’s North Pole is leaning most toward the sun.
 As seen from Earth, the sun is directly overhead at noon 23 1/2 degrees north of the equator, at an imaginary line encircling the globe known as the Tropic of Cancer – named after the constellation Cancer the Crab.
 This is as far north as the sun ever gets.